 Would you like to learn more about endurance riding?

 We have a collection of articles and stories to share.
 See ‘Articles’ in the menu above.

-If you would like to see what is involved, read our Starting Out guide.
+If you would like to see what is involved, read our Getting Started In Endurance Riding guide.

 Interested in joining our association?
 Download the Entry Form NSWERA 2014.
 You do not need to become a member to ride – day membership is available for people new to the sport who would like to give it a go.

-One feature of endurance is that you are not required to wear a uniform (an approved helmet is compulsory) but we do have a Rule Book to ensure the safety and welfare of all participants, especially the horses.
+One feature of endurance is that you are not required to wear a uniform (an approved helmet is compulsory) but we do have the AERA Rule Book 2014 to ensure the safety and welfare of all participants, especially the horses.